AkashParashar1/AkashParashar1/README.md

 - Data Analyst enthusiast with a passion for using data to solve problems.

-- Ask me about Tableau, SQL, Python, Statistics, and Google Sheets or Excel.
+- Ask me about Power BI, SQL, Microsoft Excel, Statistics, and Python.

 - Completed two internships in the data analytics domain.